 If we build walkable, beautiful, natural, and energy efficient cities that are only accessible to a small slice of the population, we have not solved the problem.

 We have conviction in the value of cities, but we do not know all the solutions.
-We are humbled to work on crafting a lifestyle befitting the 21st century and commit to a lifelong journey of learning.
+We are humbled to work on crafting a new way of life and we commit to a lifelong journey of learning.